gruepr/gruepr/README.md

                ~ [0 to 7 values] semicolon-separated list of times each day that the student is either available or unavailable to work
                ~ [optional] section
-               ~ [optional] any additional notes for student (all remaining columns will get swallowed into this field)
+               ~ [optional] any additional notes for student additional columns can be included and left ignored

         COMPILING NOTES: Need C++11 and OpenMP.
 Using gcc/mingw, enabling the speed optimization of -O2 seems to offer significant speed boost.